Version History Industry Code

 The Minister approved version 17 of the Code on 16 July 2014, and it came into effect on 25 July 2014.

 Version 16 of the Code removes distributor Minimum Service Standard (MSS) requirements.

-On 3 April 2014, we received a letter from the Minister for Energy and Water Supply advising that the Government had decided to implement distributor MSS through distribution authorities and existing provisions of the Electricity Act 1994 (the Electricity Act), as recommended by the Independent Review Panel on network costs.
+On 3 April 2014, we received a letter from the Minister for Energy and Water Supply advising that the Government had decided to implement distributor MSS through distribution authorities and existing provisions of the Electricity Act 1994 (Qld), as recommended by the Independent Review Panel on network costs.